ACM40960/project-eileenkhoury/README.md

 ______________________________________________________________________________________________________________________________________________________________
  ### Data Collection
  This project utilizes four data sets, sourced  from [kaggle](https://www.kaggle.com/), [Basketball Reference](https://www.basketball-reference.com/), and
  [NBA.com](https://www.basketball-reference.com/).
-They are listed data sets are located in the "Data.zip" file.
-To unzip said file right click and you will be prompted.
+They are listed data sets are located in the [**Data.zip**](https://github.com/ACM40960/project-eileenkhoury/blob/main/DATA.zip) file.
+You can download the files directly from [said page](https://github.com/ACM40960/project-eileenkhoury/blob/main/DATA.zip).
+The zipped file will be in the path your computer places online downloads.
+You can acces said file by left clicking and the file will unzip automatically.

  - games_details.csv
  - games.csv